 The main lodge at Selati Camp features a reed boma where lamp-lit meals can be enjoyed under the African stars.
 Alternatively, meals can be served on the thatched wooden decks overlooking the Msuthlu riverbed or in the "farmhouse kitchen".
-The swimming pool is perfect for refeshing afternoon dips or you can relax in the comfortable lounge or spacious deck overlooking the waterhole.
+The swimming pool is perfect for refreshing afternoon dips or you can relax in the comfortable lounge or spacious deck overlooking the waterhole.

-By air: daily scheduled flights connect from OR Tambo International Airport (Johannesburg) to the Sabi Sabi Airstrip.
+By air - Daily scheduled flights connect from OR Tambo International Airport (Johannesburg) to the Sabi Sabi Airstrip.
 Daily scheduled flights also connect to Skukuza Airport from Johannesburg and Cape Town.
 Another option is flying to Kruger Mpumalanga International Airport (KMIA) in Nelspruit, with a short hop to the Sabi Sabi Airstrip.
 KMIA receives daily/regular flights from Johannesburg, Durban, Cape Town and Livingstone (Vic Falls).
 Private air and helicopter transfers are available.
 Transfers from the Sabi Sabi Airstrip to the Sabi Sabi safari lodges is complimentary.